 - It ensures that you retain control over your company and shares because you do not need external financing.

-- Bootstrapping can increase your creditworthiness, because you develop your business debt-free.
+Bootstrapping can increase your creditworthiness, because you develop your business debt-free.
 This comes in handy if you still want to borrow money at a later time.

 - Long-term bootstrapping ensures that your company cannot make large investments.
 This can prevent you from reacting to opportunities that arise, or you cannot react in time.